KristianMika/PV204-MPC-Trusted-Timestamp-Server/README.md

 - **POST /partial_signature**
   - Used by servers requesting a partial signature

-## Current Implementation State (TODO)
+## Current Implementation State
-- For commitment index synchronization reasons, only one server can be used for requesting the /timestamp endpoin. (the index is not being synchronized right now)
+- For commitment index synchronization reasons, only one server can be used for requesting the /timestamp endpoint. (the index is not being synchronized right now)
 - We are using a fixed subset of signers for signing
 - The code quality is super bad.
 In fact, it could be used the next year for PA193 as a buggy code assignment (28 unwrap usages right now, 54 TODO occurences).
 - Missing authentication - [TLS setup](https://actix.rs/docs/http2/).